FireDiscordBot/docs/hc/premium.md

 Fire Premium has a base price of €5/mo OR €40/yr for one server with additional servers being €1.50/server/mo OR €12/server/yr with up to 199 extra servers being available as an addon for your subscription.

+{% hint style="warning" %}
+You cannot mix monthly & yearly payments so if you pay for premium yearly, you must also pay for additional servers yearly!
+{% endhint %}

 You can purchase premium on the [Fire website](https://getfire.bot/) by logging in, clicking your profile picture in the top right and clicking `Premium`.

 Payments are handled by [Stripe](https://stripe.com/) and are subject to our [refund policy](../important/refunds.md).

 If you have any questions, feel free to ask in the [Fire Discord](https://inv.wtf/fire)

+## Discounts

+Discounts are offered to members of the [Fire Discord](https://inv.wtf/fire) and can range from 10% off to 75% off, depending on your roles.

+All server members are entitled to 10% off Fire Premium just for being in the server!
+You can bump that discount up to 35% off by boosting the server

+Subscribers to [the developer's Twitch](https://inv.wtf/twitch) can get 50% off if you have your Twitch account linked to your Discord and a combined subscriber & server booster can get a whopping 75% off!
+If you already pay for Discord Nitro & have Amazon Prime, that's an easy way to get a very cheap Fire Premium subscription 😅

+You can claim your special coupon code using the `/discount` command in the `#bot-commands` or `#testing` channels but you'll only see the code once and it will expire 24 hours after you run the command

+{% hint style="danger" %}
+You must stay in the Fire Discord for the discount to continue.
+If you leave the server, your special coupon code will be invalidated and your subscription will renew at full price!
+You must also keep your Twitch account linked to avail of the Twitch subscriber discounts.
+If your account is unlinked, your discount will be downgraded and you will lose the Twitch Subscriber role.
+{% endhint %}